aseriousbiz/abbot-docs/src/guides/ui-elements/index.md

     bot.reply("You chose {}".format(bot.tokenized_arguments[1]))
 ```

-Note that the final color parameter is slack only.
+Note that the final color parameter is Slack only.
 It's ignored by Teams.